-Members: Jürgen Schaubel (Chair), Natalie Hayday, Klaus Sulzbach
+Members in fiscal year 2022: Jürgen Schaubel (Chairman), Natalie Hayday, Klaus Sulzbach

 In accordance with Section 111 (5) AktG, the Supervisory Board of JOST Werke AG set targets for the share of women on the Supervisory Board and Executive Board of JOST Werke AG.